PanteraLX/project-euler/README.md

 # project-euler
-Solutions to Project Euler problems written in C.
+Solutions to Project Euler problems written in Python.